LAAX OPEN Tour

 Laax has one of if not the best park setup in Europe – there are four parks all accessible from the main cable car and they cater for all different ability levels.
 Laax’s parks are not only massive, they’re impeccably shaped.
 Every kicker, from the smallest green right up to the monster booters of the pro line, will send you perfectly to the sweet spot.
 They’re all well-spaced too, so it won’t kill your run if you scuff your first trick, and the gradual steps up from green to blue to red to black make progressing easy.
 It also boasts not one but two halfpipes (a competition standard super-pipe and a fun mini-pipe) both of which are shaped on a daily basis and regularly used by pros like Jan Scherrer and Markus Keller to train.
 And then of course there’s the 2km long piste-cum-fun park that is run number P60.
 Honestly, lapping this in the sunshine is about the most fun you can possibly have on a snowboard.

 There’s no avoiding the fact that food and drink are pricey which is why we stay in apartments equipped with full kitchens.
-If you do want to eat on the hill, the best place to have a beer a bite and maybe do a spot of pro-stalking is Café No Name up at the top of the snowpark.
+If you do want to eat on the hill, the best place to have a beer a bite and maybe do a spot of pro-stalking is the GALAAXY up at the top of the snowpark.
 They do great coffee too, and you won’t have to remortgage your house for a latté.
 The Rocks Resort, clustered around the bottom of the slopes in Laax, has a few restaurant options including the Nooba noodle place and the imaginatively-named Burgers which serves, you guessed it, burgers.
 Rustica Pizza just down the road which does good Pizza for an affordable price.
 If you’re after an après pint, the famous Crap Bar (‘crap’ means ‘rock’ in Romansh, so stop sniggering at the back!) at the bottom of the slopes is a good place to start.
-The Living Room Bar is probably the pick of the bunch for après, and our tip for the best restaurant in town is the Casa Vegl (the ‘Cow Shed’).
+The Living Room Bar is probably the pick of the bunch for après, and our tip for the best restaurant in town is the vegan dinners at Riders.

-We’re staying in the main village, just a stones throw away from the chairlift and cable car.
-Throughout the tour all guests are accommodated in twin share rooms.
-So you have more room and more amenities, we will stay in 2 bedroom apartments at Signia Hotel Casa Prima Apartments.
-These centrally located apartments enjoy typical hotel services including a breakfast buffet daily in the hotel, access to all the hotel bars and restaurants, access to the wellness centre including heated pool with therapeutic jets, sauna and massage, room service and housekeeping.
-All apartments include 2 bedrooms with 2 single beds in each room, bathroom, a south-facing balcony with a fantastic view and a fully fitted kitchen including dishwasher.
+We’re staying in the main village, just a stones throw away from the chairlift, cable car and right in the middle of all the LAAX OPEN events.
+Throughout the tour all guests stay in twin share rooms.
+So you have more room and more amenities, we will stay in 2 bedroom apartments at Rocks Resort.
+All apartments have 2 bedrooms with 2 single beds in each room, bathroom, a south-facing balcony with a fantastic view and a fully fitted kitchen including dishwasher.
 The living room features radio, TV and telephone.
 All apartments offer free Wifi.

 Mint Tours Guides